San Pasqual Academy

 - Teach Independent Living Skills on a daily basis

 - Establish a permanency connection with an adult

 - Create and encourage youth’s participation in extracurricular activities

 Residential - New Alternatives, Inc. operates the residential program:

 - Provides family-style homes for up to eight youth per cottage.

-- Offers independent living skills, after-school activities, Family Day events, and an opportunity for siblings to live together on campus.
+- Offers independent living skills and social skills group sessions through the Teen Topics series, after-school activities, Family Day events, and an opportunity for siblings to live together on campus.